Mritunjaypratapsinghh/MelaSense/README.md

 ## Contact

-If you have any questions, suggestions, or feedback, please reach out to us at contact@melasense.com.
+If you have any questions, suggestions, or feedback, please reach out to us.
 We would love to hear from you!

-Visit our website at [https://www.melasense.com](https://www.melasense.com) for more information about MelaSense.